The Key to a Healthy Gut

 - Eat lots of fruit, vegetables, whole grains, and legumes, all of which are high in fiber.

 - Eat cereal, granola bars, and other foods that have fiber added.

 - Eat fermented foods like yogurt, sauerkraut, and pickles.

 - Eat high-fiber nuts like almonds, pecans, pistachios, and cashews, and high-fiber snacks like air-popped popcorn.

-- Try a fiber supplement like Benefiber®, which contains wheat dextrin as a prebiotic fiber.
+- Try a fiber supplement like Benefiber® Original, which contains wheat dextrin as a prebiotic fiber.

 The bottom line: A healthy gut begins with healthy microbes, and healthy microbes depend on a healthy diet.
 Watch what you eat—and increase your daily fiber intake—and you can see the results in better digestive health.